DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 ## Component / Pattern Libraries

-Your web site is a collection of rendered component patterns.
+Your web site is a collection of repeated components / patterns.

 Note: although the RENDERED COMPONENT which appear on your site may LOOK unique, their underlying PURPOSE is probably described by a PATTERN which is used on other sites as well.
 For example: a list of things with pictures.
 That will show up all over the place.
 But how we format / decorate / display the list will change a little bit between different web sites.